2023 VW Tiguan to get ‘R’ performance plug-in hybrid: Report [Update]

 Update: ‘Release Date’ section updated.

 The second-gen VW Tiguan received its customary mid-life facelift in 2020, encompassing soft changes.
 In the coming months, the next-gen VW Tiguan, sporting comprehensive updates, will replace the current generation that debuted in late 2015.
-Unlike today, the 2023 VW Tiguan will have not one but two plug-in hybrid variants, as reported by the German press.
+Unlike today, the next-gen VW Tiguan is expected to have two plug-in hybrid variants.

 The Tiguan is the best-selling Volkswagen worldwide.
 In the U.S., VW has let their long-standing Golf and Passat models die, placing higher expectations from the Tiguan, which is also currently the best-selling car for VW of America.
+However, for the U.S. market, there is a twist, which we’ll come to later in the article.
 Here’s what we know of the next-generation Volkswagen SUV:

 Design